vmware/vic-product/installer/docs/BUILD.md

 ./build/build.sh ova-dev --admiral v1.1.1 --harbor https://example.com/harbor.tgz --vicengine https://example.com/vic_XXXX.tar.gz --vicui https://example.com/vic_ui_XXXX.tar.gz --vicmachineserver latest
 ```

-Note: the VIC Engine artifact used when building the OVA must be named following the `vic_*.tar.gz` format.
-This is required by the OVA in order to automatically configure the VIC Engine UI plugins correctly for installation.

 ###### Build Script Flow

 The VIC Appliance Builder is made up of three bash scripts `installer/build/build.sh`, `installer/build/build-ova.sh`, and `installer/build/build-cache.sh`.
 These three scripts set up the necessary environment variables needed to build VIC, download and make the component dependencies, and kick off the bootable build in a docker container.